lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 {% endaside %}

-### Earlier decorators
+### Earlier decorator proposals

 Before the TC39 proposal reached stage 3, compilers implemented earlier versions of the decorator specification.

-Most notable of these is [TypeScript's "experimental decorators"](https://www.typescriptlang.org/docs/handbook/decorators.html) which Lit has supported since its inception and is our current recommendation for use.
+Most notable of these is [TypeScript's _experimental decorators_](https://www.typescriptlang.org/docs/handbook/decorators.html) which Lit has supported since its inception and is our current recommendation for use.

 Babel has also supported different versions of the specification over time as can be seen from the [`"version"` option of the decorator plugin](https://babeljs.io/docs/babel-plugin-proposal-decorators#version).
-In the past, Lit 2 has supported the `"2018-09"` version for Babel users but that has now been dropped in favor of the "standard" `"2023-05"` version described below.
+In the past, Lit 2 has supported the `"2018-09"` version for Babel users but that has now been dropped in favor of the _standard_ `"2023-05"` version described below.

 ### Standard decorators { #standard-decorators }

-"Standard decorators" is the version of decorators that has reached Stage 3 consensus at TC39, the body that defines ECMAScript/JavaScript.
+_Standard decorators_ is the version of decorators that has reached Stage 3 consensus at TC39, the body that defines ECMAScript/JavaScript.

 Standard decorators are supported in TypeScript and Babel, with native browser coming in the near future.

-The biggest difference between standard decorators and earlier versions of the decorators is that, for performance reasons, standard decorators cannot change the _kind_ of a class member – fields, accessors, and methods – being decorated and replaced, and will only produce the same kind of member.
+The biggest difference between standard decorators and experimental decorators is that, for performance reasons, standard decorators cannot change the _kind_ of a class member – fields, accessors, and methods – being decorated and replaced, and will only produce the same kind of member.

 Since many Lit decorators generate accessors, this means that the decorators need to be applied to accessors, not class fields.